 2. Does Davies think there are better or worse interpretations of artworks?
 Does he think some interpretations of art are plain wrong?
 Does he think there is one correct interpretation of an artwork and any other interpretation is incorrect?
 What do you think about these questions?
 Give an example of a clearly unacceptable interpretation of a work of art.

-6. *What are the two alternatives to intentionalism in art interpretation (that is, the idea that the author’s intentions fix the meaning of the work of art)?
+7. What are the two alternatives to intentionalism in art interpretation (that is, alternatives to the idea that the author’s intentions fix the meaning of the work of art)?

-9. Identify the theories of interpretation that sees the goal of interpretation as being to: (1) understand the work as a communication from the author to the audience; (2) achieve the appreciative satisfactions art can bring.
+10. Identify the theories of interpretation that think the goal of interpretation is to: (1) understand the work as a communication from the author to the audience; (2) achieve the appreciative satisfactions art can bring.

-10. Explain Davies distinction between a work’s significance and its meaning.
-How does his help him support his view that all properties of an artwork crucial to its identity/content are fixed when it is created?
+11. Explain Davies distinction between a work’s significance and its meaning.
+How does this help him support his view that all properties of an artwork crucial to its identity/content are fixed when it is created?

-11. Explain the implications (and problems) of using intentionalism to interpret the U.S. constitution.
+12. Explain the implications (and problems) of using intentionalism to interpret the U.S. Constitution.
 Is value maximization more plausible?